darickc/MMM-BackgroundSlideshow/README.md

 # Module: Background Slideshow
 Show a slideshow of images in the background.
-Great for a photo from instead of a mirror.
+Great for a photo frame from instead of a mirror.

 The `MMM-BackgroundSlideshow` module is designed to display images fullscreen, one at a time on a fixed interval, from one or many directories.
 These images can be shown in order or at random, one directory at a time or all at time.
 The images can transition from one to the other and be shown with no edge (cover) or the enter image(contain).